carla-simulator/scenario_runner/Docs/index.md

 Using the ScenarioRunner
 ------------------------

-Please take a look at our [Getting started](Docs/getting_started.md) documentation.
+Please take a look at our [Getting started](getting_started.md) documentation.

-Challenge Evaluation
+CARLA Leaderboard
 ---------------------

-You can evaluate your own agents using a reproduction of the CARLA Challenge by following [this tutorial](Docs/challenge_evaluation.md)
+Evaluation

 Contributing
 ------------